ggreer/geoff.greer.fm/_posts/2016-03-18-warrantless-fingerprinting.md

 - Rationality
 ---

-Imagine a world in which the police needed a warrant to find latent fingerprints.
+Imagine a world in which the police needed a warrant to dust for latent fingerprints.
 That is, after a crime is discovered or reported, the police have to go to a judge and demonstrate probable cause that person X is involved.
 If the judge agrees, a fingerprint warrant is issued.
 Only then can the police dust the crime scene for fingerprints, and the only information they're allowed to use is whether X's fingerprints are present.

 It would be a world much like this one, except criminals would be caught less often.